mellono01/container-exercise/README.md

 | `EXPOSE 3000` | Documents the listening port | Still just metadata |
 | `CMD ["node", "server.js"]` | The process to run when a container starts | JSON *exec* form, so Node becomes PID 1 and receives `SIGTERM` properly |

 **The caching trick.** Docker caches each layer.
 If an instruction's inputs haven't changed, it reuses the cached layer and skips the work.
 Because `COPY package*.json` comes before `RUN npm install`, editing `app.js` doesn't invalidate the install layer — so your rebuild takes a second instead of a minute.
 If you wrote `COPY . .` first, every source edit would reinstall every dependency.
-You'll see this for yourself in Step 5.

 ### Step 3.
 Build and run